-RETIREMENT PLAN PROVISIONS PLAN 1 PLAN2 HYBRID RETIREMENT PLAN About Plan 1 Plan 1 is a defined benefit plan.
-The retirement benefit is based on a member's age, service credit, and average final compensation at retirement using a formula.
-About Plan 2 Same as Plan 1 About the Hybrid Retirement Plan The Hybrid Retirement Plan combines the features of a defined benefit plan and a defined contribution plan. •The defined benefit is based on a member's age, service credit, and average final compensation at retirement using a formula. •The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions. •In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contribution account, reflecting the contributions, investment gains or losses, and any required fees.
-Eligible Members Employees are in Plan 1 if their membership date is before July 1, 2010, and they were vested as of January 1, 2013, and they have not taken a refund.
-Hybrid Opt-In Election VRS non-hazardous duty covered Plan 1 members were allowed to make an irrevocable decision to opt into the Hybrid Retirement Plan during a special election window held January 1 through April 30, 2014.
-The Hybrid Retirement Plan's effective date for eligible Plan 1 members who opted in was July 1, 2014.
-If eligible deferred members returned to work during the election window, they were also eligible to opt into the Hybrid Retirement Plan.
-Members who were eligible for an optional retirement plan (ORP) and had prior service under Plan 1 were not eligible to elect the Hybrid Retirement Plan and remain as Plan 1 or ORP.
+RETIREMENT PLAN PROVISIONS PLAN 2 HYBRID RETIREMENT PLAN About Plan 2 Same as Plan 1 About the Hybrid Retirement Plan The Hybrid Retirement Plan combines the features of a defined benefit plan and a defined contribution plan. •The defined benefit is based on a member's age, service credit, and average final compensation at retirement using a formula. •The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions. •In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contribution account, reflecting the contributions, investment gains or losses, and any required fees.
 Eligible Members Employees are in Plan 2 if their membership date is on or after July 1, 2010, or their membership date is before July 1, 2010, and they were not vested as of January 1, 2013.
 Hybrid Opt-In Election Eligible Plan 2 members were allowed to make an irrevocable decision to opt into the Hybrid Retirement Plan during a special election window held January 1 through April 30, 2014 The Hybrid Retirement Plan's effective date for eligible Plan 2 members who opted in was July 1, 2014.
 If eligible deferred members returned to work during the election window, they were also eligible to opt into the Hybrid Retirement Plan.
 Members who were eligible for an optional retirement plan (ORP) and have prior service under Plan 2 were not eligible to elect the Hybrid Retirement Plan and remain as Plan 2 or ORP.
 Eligible Members Employees are in the Hybrid Retirement Plan if their membership date is on or after January 1, 2014.
-This includes: •Political subdivision employees •Members in Plan 1 or Plan 2 w ho elected to opt into the plan during the election w indow held January 1 - April 30, 2014; the plan's effective date for opt-in members w as July 1, 2014
+This includes: •Political subdivision employees •Members in Plan 1 or Plan 2 w ho elected to opt into the plan during the election w indow held January 1 - April 30, 2014; the plan's effective date for opt-in members w as July 1, 2014 Eligible Members Employees are in Plan 2 if their membership date is on or after July 1, 2010, or their membership date is before July 1, 2010, and they were not vested as of January 1, 2013.
+Hybrid Opt-In Election Eligible Plan 2 members were allowed to make an irrevocable decision to opt into the Hybrid Retirement Plan during a special election window held January 1 through April 30, 2014 The Hybrid Retirement Plan's effective date for eligible Plan 2 members w ho opted in w as July 1, 2014.
+If eligible deferred members returned to w ork during the election window, they were also eligible to opt into the Hybrid Retirement Plan.
+Members w ho were eligible for an optional retirement plan (ORP) and have prior service under Plan 2 were not eligible to elect the Hybrid Retirement Plan and remain as